krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 This document, and all related documentation can be found at the [Presence Calculus Documentation Site](../index.html)

+>If you are not into reading long technical documents and would like to listen to a podcast that explains the key ideas, you can find a remarkably good summary that was produced by Google's NotebookLM at the [end of this document](#notebook-lm).

+Listen to it (if you have 30 minutes) and then come back and read this document if it sounds interesting!

 With all that as preamble, let's jump in...

 ## Why presence?